 In addition to hormones balancing out, your body is also adjusting to a surge of oxytocin after birth.
 Oxytocin is important to lactation, but the extra boost can also throw other chemicals like cortisol out of wack.
 It is really difficult to know exactly how your body is going to react to the surges and drops in chemicals and pheromones, BUT a typical response is to hold on to belly fat.

 Sleep loss and mommy tummy:

-Diastasis recti is where the abdominal muscles separate to allow for baby to grow and the uterus to expand.
+Diastasis recti is where the abdominal muscles separate to allow for the baby to grow and the uterus to expand.
 It is a normal process for the abs to be separated right after birth.
-In an ideal case, the abdominals will close back together in a few months, but often times the abdominals stay separated longer than they should.
+In an ideal case, the abdominals will close back together in a few months, but oftentimes the abdominals stay separated longer than they should.
 This is a large portion of the mommy tummy.
-The core is no longer tight, and the fascia connectors between the muscles is stretched out.
-This poses are larger challenge to getting the abs to come back together (especially after multiple babies!).
+The core is no longer tight, and the fascia connectors between the muscles are stretched out.
+These poses are a larger challenge to getting the abs to come back together (especially after multiple babies!).

 Nutrition and mommy tummy:

 Nutrition is a HUGE factor in mommy tummy!
 The increased carbs, lack of activity, and overall postnatal depletion can contribute to imbalances all around.
 Most breastfeeding mamas are eating more carbohydrates than they need, so the extra energy is stored in the abdominals.
 Usually, there is extra fat there from pregnancy, which is then encouraged to stay with increased carbohydrates and blood sugar (which is why I made Milk Dust!! a DELICIOUS protein powder specifically for breastfeeding mamas low in sugar and carbs and high in protein!).